talwrii/kitty-plotnine/README.md

 ```

-`k-nine` reads input from standard in in a number of formats and attempts convert the data into a useable format.
+`k-nine` reads input from standard in supporting a number of formats and attempts convert the data into a useable format.
 It support CSV, space separated numbers and, JSONL formats.
 The [jq](https://jqlang.org/) or [npcli](https://pypi.org/project/npcli/) tools may be useful for preparing data for input into `k-nine` since `k-nine` has very limited ability to render data.

 The following creates a histogram from the numbers 1 to 100.
 ```
 seq 100 | k-nine 'aes(x="one") + geom_histogram(bins=12)'
 ```
-Note how we use the string "one" to refer to the first column when we have no headings.
+Note how we use the string `"one"` to refer to the first column when we have no headings.

 To create a scatter plot we use `+geom_point()` and ensure both `x` and `y` coordinates are populated from the data in `aes`